-Prerequisite: FL 165 or equivalent college-level course with a grade of "D" or higher or one year of high-school Chinese with a grade of "D" or higher sounds, vocabulary, grammar, usage, characters and reading of the Chinese language.
+Prerequisite: FL 165 or equivalent college-level course with a grade of "D" or higher or one year of high-school Chinese with a grade of "D" or higher

+This course offers a continuation of Elementary Chinese I, emphasizing the sounds, vocabulary, grammar, usage, characters and reading of the Chinese language.
 Students will develop more advanced conversational skills and cultural understanding.
 5 hrs./wk.